vim/vim/README_VIM9.md

   with them.
 The job and channel support already makes this possible.
   Really any language can be used, also Java and Go, which are not available built-in.
-* Phase out the built-in language interfaces, make maintenance a bit easier and executables easier to build.
-They will be kept for backwards compatibility, no new features.
+* No priority for the built-in language interfaces.
+They will have to be kept for backwards compatibility, but many users won't need a Vim build with these interfaces.
 * Improve the Vim script language, it is used to communicate with the external tool and implements the Vim side of the interface.
 Also, it can be used when an external tool is undesired.